Feeding Ourselves Local Food Symposium, Dublin

 Organised by:

 Feasta, Talamh Beo, and Cultivate, through the Feeding Ourselves Community of Practice as part of the ‘Strengthening Local Food Economies’ project that is supported by the Irish Environmental Network.
-Held in partnership with Trinity Sustainability, Open Food Network Ireland, Food Policy Ireland, Bohemians FC Spark Project, Deep Medicine CircleEU4Advice, CODECS – and other partners to be announced.
+Held in collaboration with Trinity Sustainability, Open Food Network Ireland, Food Policy Ireland, Bohemians FC Spark Project, Deep Medicine CircleEU4Advice, CODECS – and other partners to be announced.

 Join the Community of Practice!